damskiz/honoursProject/README.md

 - Project scope altered to be more research oriented, putting practical work on ice and priotitising chapter 2 of dissertation, gathering recources and research

+15/10/25
+- IPO revised:
+- Title updated
+- project to be much more research focused
+- focusing on 1 or 2 applications rather than a general "giga ML model" (scope was far too ambitious)
+- HTTPS/SMTP/general Web-based IDS to cater toward industry adoption
+- dropping forensic timeline to cater for refined scope